planet-of-html/sample-site-travelling/README.md

-# sample-site__travelling
+# sample-site-travelling

-🚠 Sample web site of travelling
+🚠 This is a sample website of travelling.